OpenDrift/opendrift/docs/source/tutorial.rst

                            llcrnrlon=2, llcrnrlat=59,
                            urcrnrlon=8, urcrnrlat=63)

 The longitude-latitude boundaries of the landmask reader should cover the area where the elements could possibly be advected during the run.
-The full resolution coastline will always be used, and a global rasterized version is used internally to speed up the checking for each element for each timestep of the model run-
+The full resolution coastline will always be used, and a global rasterized version is used internally to speed up the checking for each element for each timestep of the model run.

 After Readers are created, they must be added to the model instance::